-Finally, there is also NFC for paying on the go by using Google Pay or any other compatible payment apps of your choice.
+Finally, there is also NFC for paying on the go by using Google Pay or any other compatible payment app of your choice.

-You also get Google’s voice assistant, an IP 68 waterproof rating, and all of the basic smartwatch features such as heart-rate tracking, a calorie counter, the step tracker, etc.
+You also get Google’s voice assistant, an IP 68 waterproof rating, and all of the basic smartwatch features such as heart-rate tracking, a calorie counter, a step tracker, etc.